Perkins School for the Blind: Perkins today

 In the 21st century, Perkins has expanded its mission online to include resources for families with blind and visually impaired children, and teachers of the visually impaired (TVIs).
 Perkins has also worked with local partners in Asian countries to host an online community for educators, caregivers and families.

 In 2011, Perkins completed construction of the Grousbeck Center for Students and Technology on its 38-acre campus in Watertown.
 This facility houses accessible technology for people who are blind or visually impaired.

+In February 2016, Perkins launched Perkins Access, a team of expert accessibility consultants who partner with organizations across all industries to improve customer experience, employee experience, and brand engagement for all humans, regardless of age, ability, or means of access.

-The most recent project in Watertown for visually impaired persons is the "Braille Trail", which was completed in July 2016.
-It is part of the Watertown Riverfront Park.
+In July 2016, Perkins' "Braille Trail" was completed.
+It is located along the Charles River across the street from the rest of campus, and is part of the larger Watertown Riverfront Park.

+In 2022, Perkins launched the Howe Innovation Center, dedicated to catalyzing and convening the "DisabilityTech" industry, including bringing together startups, investors, people with disabilities, and market experts.

 Perkins International

 Perkins partners with local groups in 67 countries: schools, universities, NGOs, nonprofits, government agencies, and parent networks—to educate and empower people who are blind, deaf/blind or visually impaired, and who may have additional disabilities.
 The organization disseminates resources, such as Perkins Braillers, funding, and expertise on the ground in these countries.
 One such example of this work in the African countries of Tanzania, Uganda and Kenya is Perkins' role in the Kilimanjaro Blind Trust, Inc. (KBT).

 Special educators from other countries are also invited to the Watertown campus every year, for an intensive study of blindness and multiple-disability education.
 They can take back current information to their respective regions.